Patrick Cockburn: Early life and family

 Cockburn was born in Ireland and grew up in County Cork.
 His parents were the well-known socialist author and journalist Claud Cockburn and Patricia Byron (née Arbuthnot), author of the book Figure of Eight.
 He was educated at Trinity College, Glenalmond, an independent school in Perthshire, and then Trinity College, Oxford.
-He was a research student at the Institute of Irish Studies, Queens University Belfast, from 1972 to 1975.
+He was a research student at the Institute of Irish Studies, Queen's University Belfast, from 1972 to 1975.

-In 1981, Cockburn married Janet Elisabeth ("Jan") Montefiore (14 November 1948), Professor of English Literature at the University of Kent, Canterbury, Kent, daughter of the late Bishop Hugh Montefiore, and has two children, Henry Cockburn (4 January 1982) and Alexander Cockburn (17 April 1987).
-His two brothers also became journalists, Alexander Cockburn, who died in 2012, and Andrew Cockburn, and a half-sister was mystery writer Sarah Caudwell.
+In 1981, Cockburn married Janet Elisabeth ("Jan") Montefiore (b.
+14 November 1948), Professor of English Literature at the University of Kent at Canterbury, and daughter of the late Bishop Hugh Montefiore.
+They have two children, Henry Cockburn (b.
+4 January 1982) and Alexander Cockburn (b.
+17 April 1987).
+His two brothers also became journalists: Alexander Cockburn, who died in 2012, and Andrew Cockburn, and a half-sister was mystery writer Sarah Caudwell.
 Journalists Laura Flanders and Stephanie Flanders are his nieces, daughters of his half-sister Claudia Flanders, and civil rights lawyer Chloe Cockburn and actress Olivia Wilde are his nieces, daughters of Andrew and Leslie Cockburn.

 Cockburn is a descendant of Sir George Cockburn, a British commander during the Burning of Washington.

 Career

 Newspaper correspondent

-Cockburn began his career in 1979 shortly after leaving his PhD in Irish History at Queen's University Belfast due to the violence of the troubles that he began in 1972.
+Cockburn began his career in 1979 shortly after leaving his PhD in Irish History at Queen's University Belfast due to the violence of the troubles that began in 1972.
 He worked for the Financial Times as its Middle East correspondent until 1990, when he left and joined The Independent to cover the Gulf War.
 He befriended Robert Fisk in Belfast and the two remained in contact until Fisk's death in October 2020.